'The Motel Life' explores brotherly love in a seedy, sad setting

-LOS ANGELES, Nov 8 (Reuters) - “The Motel Life,” a gritty brotherhood drama that plays out among the down and out in Nevada’s seedy underbelly, begins and ends with the inevitable: death.
+LOS ANGELES (Reuters) - “The Motel Life,” a gritty brotherhood drama that plays out among the down and out in Nevada’s seedy underbelly, begins and ends with the inevitable: death.

 In between it is open to interpretation, says its soft-spoken star Emile Hirsch, who plays Frank, the bright and devoted younger brother to the emotionally troubled Jerry Lee, portrayed by Stephen Dorff.